amancapy/entree/README.md

 11/09: mutation function highly unstable, trying to fix sudden explosions.

-12/09: mutation now stable at the cost of a little less absolute randomness, added automatic selection for multiple attributes (except colour), fixed exploding mutations with a lot of maths (laptop will never recover from this). oh also it doesn't crash anymore.
+12/09: mutation now completely stable (i'm not responsible if it still messes up colors), added automatic selection for multiple attributes (except colour), fixed exploding mutations with a lot of maths (my laptop will never recover from this). oh also it doesn't crash anymore.

-project pretty much done, will revisit and salvage parts when I get around to 2-parent (se*xual) reproduction.
+project pretty much done, will revisit and salvage parts when I get around to 2-parent (se\*xual) reproduction.